top of page

 The best way to ensure that you are using healthy and effective skincare products for your skin is to find a trustworthy skin care professional.
 Although seeing an esthetician in studio for hands on treatment is ideal to get the most of skin care, some Estheticians, including myself, will also offer virtual consultations for those that live far or may be struggling financially and cannot afford in-studio facial treatments.

 Seek out an esthetician that understands skin care ingredients AND all of the potential effects they can have on different skin types and conditions.
-Choose a specialist that can read past the front of the product labels & company marketing, and chooses products based on ingredient quality and transparency, strict and high quality extraction methods (especially with herbs, extracts, oils, etc) which is critical for effectiveness, and skin care company ethics and values.
-Look for an esthetician that understands that using skin care products alone and neglecting inner wellness will not produce the long term results you desire, who respects the skin enough not to do anything that will create long lasting inflammation and damage underneath of the epidermis (top layer of the skin), and has high standards in choosing which treatments they provide.
+Choose a specialist that can read past labels & company marketing - that choose products based on ingredient quality and transparency, effective delivery systems, strict and high quality extraction methods (especially with herbs, extracts, oils, etc) which is critical for effectiveness, and skin care company ethics and values.
+Look for an esthetician that understands that using skin care products alone and neglecting inner wellness will not produce the long term results you desire, who respects the skin enough not to do anything that will create long lasting inflammation and damage to the barrier or underneath of the epidermis (top layer of the skin), and has high standards in choosing which treatments they provide.
 It is also exceptionally important to choose an esthetician that has legitimate training specific to the treatments they are performing.
-For example, social media is full of facial gua sha tutorials and many estheticians have picked up on these, and although you can learn a lot of little tips from them (as long as the account is run by a professional), it is not the same as receiving facial gua sha from someone who has training and certification in facial gua sha by a reputable expert.
+For example, social media is full of facial gua sha tutorials and many estheticians have picked up on these, and although you can learn a lot of little tips from them (as long as the account is run by a professional), it is not the same as receiving facial gua sha from someone who has training and certification.

 These standards will ensure that you are receiving the most out of your skin care products and treatments, so that you can skip past all of the 'fluff' commonly seen in beauty marketing.

 At my practice, holistic skin care is the foundation.
-So when it comes to choice in topical products, I like to use fresh small-batch whole-herb skin care products for a balance of potency and gentleness as the foundation, however if needed, I also utilize some clinical based skincare (such as products that contain stem cell cytokines and peptides and certain products with gentle 'actives') that do not contain toxins, harsh or irritating ingredients, or lots of fillers.
-To get the most results, I look to professional quality skin care products with good product formulations by trustworthy companies, whether they are herbal or clinical.
+So when it comes to choice in topical products, I like to use a combination of professional korean skin care (rooted in holistic philosophy), skin care formulated for sensitive skin, and small-batch whole-herb skin care products for a balance of correction, prevention and regeneration.
+To get the most results, I look to professional quality skin care products with good product formulations by trustworthy companies.
 Professional quality products are created to be used by Estheticians that can see through the industry marketing and know their ingredients, although even here there are loopholes so knowledge and due diligence is key.

 Tips to Bring Basic Holistic Skin Care Fundamentals into Your Self Care Routine